jadecobra/python_tdd_exercises/LIST_COMPREHENSIONS.md

 - `list`
 - `for`

-Let's try creating a `list` using a `list comprehension`.
+let us try creating a `list` using a `list comprehension`.
 It looks similar to a `for` loop but allows us to achieve the same thing with less words

 ### <span style="color:red">**RED**</span>: make it fail